-DIN first determined the standard stereo head size, but now the acronym is used universally to refer to one of two most common stereo head sizes – single DIN and double DIN.
+DIN first determined the standard stereo head size, but now the acronym is used universally to refer to one of two most common stereo head sizes — single DIN vs. double DIN.
 The standard has since been adopted by the International Organization for Standardization and is followed by automakers around the world.

-A double DIN head unit is the same width, but double the height.
+Alternatively, a double DIN head unit is the same width, but double the height.
 It’s like if you stacked two single DIN head units on top of each other.

 Most vehicles come with a specific standard head unit size in mind.
 But you need to consider a lot of factors if you want to purchase an aftermarket stereo system.

 Aftermarket Stereos Have Many Benefits Over Stock Systems - But Be Sure You Buy the Right Head Size